+Shields Type II is also known as hereditary opalescent dentin.
 Both primary and permanent dentitions are equally affected, and the characteristics previously described for Type I are the same.
 Radiographically, pulp chamber obliteration can begin prior to tooth eruption.

-Shields Type III is rare; its predominant characteristic is bellshaped crowns, especially in the permanent dentition.
+Shields Type III is rare; its predominant characteristic is bell-shaped crowns, especially in the permanent dentition.
 Unlike Types I and II, Type III involves teeth with shell-like appearance and multiple pulp exposures.
-Shell teeth demonstrate normalthickness enamel in association with extremely thin dentin and dramatically enlarged pulps.
+Shell teeth demonstrate normal-thickness enamel in association with extremely thin dentin and dramatically enlarged pulps.
 The thin dentin may involve the entire tooth or be isolated to the root.

 Differential diagnosis: OI, other collagen disorders, and numerous syndromes have DI-like phenotypes associated with them.
 DD Type I clinically has normal appearing crowns, but radiographically the teeth have pulpal obliterations and short blunted roots.
-DD Type II has the same phenotype as DI Type II in the primary dentition but normal to slight blue-gray discoloration in permanent dentition.
+DD Type II has the same phenotype as DI Type II in the primary dentition but normal to slight bluegray discoloration in permanent dentition.

-Dentin Dysplasia
+Dentin dysplasia

 Dentin dysplasia represents another group of inherited dentin disorders resulting in characteristic features involving the dentin and root morphology.
-DD is rarer than DI, affecting 1:100,000.5
+DD is rarer than DI, affecting one in 100,000.3

-Genetic etiology: DD exhibits an autosomal dominant pattern of inheritance.5-7
+Genetic etiology: DD exhibits an autosomal dominant pattern of inheritance.7-9

-Clinical manifestation: In 1973, Shields and colleagues proposed a classification system of dentinal dysplasia.21
+Clinical manifestation: In 1973, Shields and colleagues proposed a classification system of dentinal dysplasia.23

-Dentin Dysplasia Type I (Radicular Dentin Dysplasia; Rootless Teeth):^{5-7,25} The crowns in DD Type I appear mostly normal in color and shape in both the primary and permanent dentitions.
+Dentin Dysplasia Type I (radicular dentin dysplasia; rootless teeth):7-9,33 The crowns in DD Type I appear mostly normal in color and shape in both the primary and permanent dentitions.
 Occasionally, an amber translucency is apparent.
 The roots tend to be short and sharply constricted.
 DD Type I has been referred to as "rootless teeth" because of the shortened root length due to a loss of organization of root dentin.
 Wide variation of root formation and pulp formation exists due to the timing of dentinal disorganization.
 With early disorganization, the roots are extremely short or absent and no pulp can be detected.
 With later disorganization, the roots are shortened with crescent or chevron-shaped pulp chambers.
 With late disorganization, typical root lengths exist with pulp stones present in a normal shaped pulp chambers.
 This variability is most profound in the permanent dentition and can vary for each person and from tooth to tooth in a single individual.

 Radiographically, the roots of all teeth in the primary and permanent dentitions are either short or abnormally shaped.
 The primary teeth have obliterated pulps that completely fill in before eruption.
 The extent of pulp canal and chamber obliteration in the permanent dentition is variable.
 Both the primary and permanent teeth demonstrate multiple periapical radiolucencies.
 They represent chronic abscesses, granulomas, or cysts.
 The inflammatory lesions appear secondary to caries or spontaneous coronal exposure of microscopic threads of pulpal remnants present within the defective dentin.

-Dentin Dysplasia Type II (Coronal Dentin Dysplasia):^{5-7,25} DD Type II demonstrates numerous features of DI.
+Dentin Dysplasia Type II (coronal dentin dysplasia):^{7-9,33} DD Type II demonstrates numerous features of DI.
 In contrast to DD Type I, root lengths are normal in both dentitions.
 The primary teeth are amber-colored closely resembling DI.
 Radiographically, the primary teeth exhibit bulbous crowns, cervical constrictions, thin roots, and early pulp obliteration.
 The permanent teeth are normal in coloration.
 Radiographically, they exhibit thistle-tube shaped pulp chambers with multiple pulp stones; periapical radiolucencies are not present.